pippinbarr/cart263/course-information/outline.md

 ### Class structure

 #### Discussion
-Each class will being with a discussion period in "classroom" group Voice and Text channels on the course Discord.
-The instructor will recap the week's material and answer any and all questions about it.
-Additionally topics for discussion will be introduced as necessary by the instructor, TA, and students.
+Each class will being with a discussion period (either online or in person).
+The instructor will briefly recap the week's material and lead a live-coding session along with Q&A.

-Attendance of the start of class period is heavily recommended.

 #### Studio time
-After the start of class period, there will be studio time during which the instructor and TA will be available for specific student requests for assistance via the Discord and/or Zoom.
+After the start of class period, there will be studio time during which the instructor and TA will be available for specific student requests for assistance either online or in person.

-Attendance of the studio period is optional, but students are encouraged to take the time to connect with the instructor and TAs, even if only to show their work in progress.
+Attendance of the studio period is technically optional, but students are highly encouraged to take the time to connect with the instructor and TAs, even if only to show their work in progress.

 ### Exercises
 Most weeks with subject matter will include an evaluated exercise for students to demonstrate mastery of the topic(s) covered that week.